Court rejects BP bid to require proof of Gulf oil spill losses

 The company has complained that payments were being inflated by "fictitious" claims, and because court-appointed settlement administrator Patrick Juneau has paid out too much and compensated businesses and individuals who were not harmed.

-Earlier this month, the 5th U.S. Circuit Court of Appeals in New York ordered Barbier to take a second look at Juneau's methodology.
+Earlier this month, the 5th U.S. Circuit Court of Appeals in New Orleans ordered Barbier to take a second look at Juneau's methodology.

 In his 38-page decision, the judge concluded that changes were needed.